cargo-bins/cargo-binstall/SIGNING.md

 The solution here is either:

 - Commit the Cargo.toml with the ephemeral public key to the repo when publishing.
 - Omit the `[...signing]` section in the source, and write the entire section on publish instead of just filling in the `pubkey`; signatures won't be checked for `--git` installs.
+Binstall uses this approach.
 - Instruct your users to use `--skip-signatures` if they want to install with `--git`.

 ## Why not X?
 (Sigstore, GPG, signify, with SSH keys, ...)